 Melanoma Warrior Holds 5K Fundraisers

-Adam Degi is no stranger to giving back.
+Adam Degi believes in giving back.
 For the past decade, the professional stand-up comedian participated in a comedy festival in his native Grand Rapids, MI to raise money for Gilda’s Club, a cancer support organization started in honor of comedian, Gilda Radner.

 In 2019, when Adam was just 35, cancer became even more personal with a shocking diagnosis of stage III melanoma.
 Adam had three surgeries to remove the cancer and nearby lymph nodes, along with immunotherapy treatments every three weeks for a year.
 He fought his battle with humor and a new determination to educate people about the dangers of skin cancer.